spectromas/RackPlugins/README.md

 allow negative voltages to flow, resulting in an wider range (0V to 10V or -10V to 10V). the previous patches may sound different due to this new design.

-to add insult to injury, for the first time a plugin could have (or have not) an hidden input. you don't need any sigil to take full advantage of it.
+to add insult to injury, for the first time a plugin could have (or have not) hidden features.

 # klee
 a rather complete klee sequencer, with some enhancements.